OpenSimulationInterface/open-simulation-interface/README.md

 Documentation
 -------------

+The actual documentation of the GitHub master branch is [online](https://opensimulationinterface.github.io/open-simulation-interface/) available.

 Detailed information about installation and usage of OSI can be found in the [Wiki](https://github.com/OpenSimulationInterface/open-simulation-interface/wiki)

 In order to generate the doxygen documentation for OSI, please follow the following steps: